-If you’d shown up at Rivers of Hope yesterday around 11 am expecting to catch a peak at forlorn Haitian orphans, you would have been a little confused.
+If you’d shown up at our partner home in Haiti yesterday around 11 am expecting to catch a peak at forlorn Haitian orphans, you would have been a little confused.
 No orphans here!
 Just a few princesses, a couple firemen, several superheroes and one very cute cowgirl.
 Dress up time at the orphanage yesterday was just one of several moments that had me checking my expectations at the door.

 This is my first foreign mission (definitely not my last) and my first time to step foot in an orphanage.
 If you’d asked me a week ago if I was excited I would have given you the same answer I gave serveral others: “Excited but nervous—I know this trip is going to break my heart.”

 I guess I was expecting to come to Haiti and see a bottomless pit of need.
 Neglected children.
 Despair.

 This is where I mentally roll my eyes at myself.
 Besides filthy and exhausted, I sit here on day three, a number of things:

 Impressed.
 Rachel Danache is running a tight ship, folks.
 Not only has she carefully and efficiently managed every dollar of support that has come to “her babies,” to ensure the children benefit to the utmost, while simultaneously advocating for them legally, she also has created an atmosphere within the house is of love and joy and —get this—order.
 Those children know what is expected of them, whether it’s prayer time (I may have passed out from cuteness overload at this point), eating time, or time for naps (I couldn’t even get my one toddler to nap!).
 More than anything they know they are loved.
 Loved by Rachel.
 Loved by their nannies.
 Loved by their sponsors.
 And, above all, loved by their Lord.